nochtjs/nocht/docs/differences.md

 These arguments are then parsed down as the function goes on.
 Is `types` an object?
 Then check if there is `data`, if not make `data` equal `selector` and make `selector` `undefined`.
 Is there no `data` and no `fn`?
 Then the `selector` must be the `fn` and `data` and `selector` should be made `undefined`.
 And so on, and so on.

 Infrequent users of jQuery wil be surprised at all the options.
 What we *know* about the `.on` function is that it accepts a space separated string or object of event names and applies them to the elements inside the jQuery object.
-Frequent jQuery users might not know that there is no `hover` event in vanilla javascript and that it is an alias for passing `"mouseenter mouseleave
+Frequent jQuery users might not know that there is no `hover` event in vanilla javascript and that it is an alias for passing `"mouseenter mouseleave`.

 In Nocht, the goal is to capture the usefulness of these functions and support as much of the same functionality as is within reason.
-For example, the `data` argument can be handled by the `CustomEvent.detail` object. `Nocht.on` supports the space separated string and object of event names syntax, but
+For example, the `data` argument can be handled by the `CustomEvent.detail` object.

 ## The Nocht class